Do you want to allow users to choose between different payment methods on your WordPress website or online store?

 Next, you need to click on the Multiple Choice field and change the options to match the payment methods you are offering.

-After that, you need to switch the Required option on.
+After that, you need to switch the ‘Required’ option to ON.
 This will make sure that users select a payment method before they submit the order form.

 Now we need to set up the Stripe Credit Card field.
 We want it to be hidden until a user selects it as their payment option.
 We’ll need to use WPForms’ conditional logic feature.